gylfirst/pip-updater/README.md

 This project is a automatic updater for any python virtual environment.
 It's written in bash.

+> There is a command with virtual env dedicated to update all packages.
+I just wanted to train myself.

 ## Functionalities

 - Automatically updates any Python virtual environment.